Pittsburgh-NEH-Institute/Institute-Materials-2020/eXist-db-stages/neh_04_rest.md

 ## Synopsis

-In this stage we create an XQuery that can apply user input to do more than just retrieve a file by name.
+In this stage we create XQuery that can employ user input to do more than just retrieve a file by name.
 We develop this query in three stages:

-1. The first version, which runs only in eXide (not in a web browser), returns plain text and shows how a user-supplied parameter value can determine the output.
+1. The first version, which runs only in eXide (not in a web browser), returns plain text and shows how a user-supplied parameter value can control the output.
 2. The second version changes the output format from plain text to XML so that it will run in both eXide and a browser.
-3. The first version changes the output to richer XML.
+3. The third version changes the output to richer XML.

 This lesson is longer than the preceding ones because it begins with a longer set of terminological notes (which you can skim, but don’t skip them entirely) and it discusses the first XQuery script in detail (our explanations become shorter after that).
 We’ve kept it all in one lesson because the pieces are closely interconnected; the three XQuery scripts differ only in the last statement, and everything that precedes is the same.

-If you are not already at least passingly familiar with XPath and XQuery, we would recommend reading the brief tutorials listed on our [XQuery References page](../ref/xquery_resources.md) before beginning this lesson.
+If you are not already at least passingly familiar with XPath and XQuery, we would recommend reading the brief tutorials listed on our [XQuery Resources](../ref/xquery_resources.md) page before beginning the lesson.

 ## Notes on terminology